-- 44 ill fr y child be able to grow and learn?
-For older children, are there specific areas for different kinds of play (books, block puzzles, art, etc.)?
+Will m y child be able to grow and learn?
+For older children, are there specific areas for different kinds of play (books, blocks, puzzles, art, etc.)?
 For infants and toddlers, are there toys that "do something" when the child plays with them?
 Is the play space organized and are materials easy-to-use?
 Are some materials available at all times?
 Are there daily or weekly activity plans available?
-Have the adults planned experience for the children to enjoy?
+Have the adults planned experiences for the children to enjoy?
 Will the activities help children learn?
 Do the adults talk with the children during the day?
 Do they engage them in conversations?
 Ask questions, when appropriate?
-Do the adults read to children at least twice a day or encourage them to read, if the can read? thi s a safe and healthy place for my child?
+Do the adults read to children at least twice a day or encourage them to read, if they can read? ls this a safe and healthy place for my child?
 Do adults and children wash their hands (before eating or handling food, or after using the bathroom, changing diapers, touching body fluids or eating, etc.)?
 Are diaper changing surfaces cleaned and sanitized after each use?
 Do all of the children enrolled have the required immunizations?
 Are medicines labeled and out of children's reach?
 Are adults trained to give medicines and keep records of medications?
 Are surfaces used to serve food cleaned and sanitized?
 Are the food and beverages served to children nutritious, and are they stored, prepared, and served in the right way to keep children growing and healthy?
 Are cleaning supplies and other poisonous materials locked up, out of children's reach?
 Is there a plan to follow if a child is injured, sick or lost?
 Are First Aid kits readily available?
 Is there a plan for responding to disasters (fire, flood, etc.)?
-Has a satisfactory criminal history background check been conducted on each adupresent? • Was the check based on fingerprints?
+Has a satisfactory criminal history background check been conducted on each adult present? • Was the check based on fingerprints?

 Have all the adults who are left alone with children had background and criminal screenings?
-In a center: • Are two adults with each group of children most of the time?
-In a home: • Are family members left alone with children only in emergencies?
-Is the outdoor play area a safe place for children to play?
-Is it checked each morning for hazards before children use it?
-Is the equipment the right size and type for the age of the children who use it?
-In center-based programs, is the playground area surrounded by a fence at least four feet tall?
-Is the equipment placed on mulch, sand, or rubber matting?
-Is the equipment in good condition?
-Is the number of children in each group limited? • In a family child care homes and centers, children are in groups of no more than □ 6-8 infants □ 12-20 preschoolers □ 6-12 younger toddlers □ 20-24 school-agers □ 8-12 older toddlers Is the program set up to promote quality?
+In a center: Are two adults with each group of children most of the time?
+In a home: Are family members left alone with children only in emergencies?
+Is the outdoor play area a safe place for children to play? • Is it checked each morning for hazards before children use it? • Is the equipment the right size and type for the age of the children who use it? • In center-based programs, is the playground area surrounded by a fence at least four feet tall? • Is the equipment placed on mulch, sand, or rubber matting? • Is the equipment in good condition?
+Is the number of children in each group limited? • In a family child care homes and centers, children are in groups of no more than ⊠ 6-8 infants ⊠ 12-20 preschoolers ⊠ 6-12 younger toddlers ⊠ 20-24 school-agers ⊠ 8-12 older toddlers Is the e program set up to promote quality?
 Does the program have the highest level of licensing offered by the state?
 Are there written personnel policies and job descriptions?
 Are parents and staff asked to evaluate the program?
 Are staff evaluated each year; do providers do a self-assessment?
 Is there a written annual training plan for staff professional development?
 Is the program evaluated each year by someone outside the program?
 Is the program accredited by a national organization?
-Dage the program work with parents?
-Does and problem work with parents.
-Does Will I be welcome anytime my child is in care?
-Does Does Will I be welcome anytime my child is in care?
-Does Will I be welcome anytime my child is in care?
+Does the program work with parents?
+Will I be welcome anytime my child is in care?
 Is parents' feedback sought and used in making program improvements?
+Will I be given a copy of the program's policies?
+Are annual conferences held with parents?
+I